OmidGhasemi21/introduction_to_R_workshop/scripts/workshop_notes.md

 ## Correlation

-Now, let's answer to another question of this study: does persuasion and dissuasion is related to open-mindedness, cognitive ability, reasoning abilities, and cognitive style?
+Now, let's answer to another question of this study: does persuasion and dissuasion is related to open-mindedness, cognitive ability, reasoning abilities, and thinking style?
 To answer this question, we need to create two indexes (scores) one for persuasion and one for dissuasion.
 Then we can do a correlation test:

 ```r